 In February 2021, amid the coronavirus pandemic, a new outbreak of Ebola occurred.
 The republic of Guinea has yet again experienced an outbreak after the 2014-2016 Ebola epidemic in West Africa – a rough period that took more than 11,300 lives with mortality reaching up to 50%.

-SARS is a viral respiratory disease caused by SARS associated coronavirus.
-It originated in China in 2002 whereas an outbreak emerged in February 2003 and spread quite quickly to the other Asian countries.
+SARS is a viral respiratory infectious disease caused by SARS associated coronavirus.
+It originated in China in 2002.
+SARS outbreak emerged in February 2003 and spread quite quickly to other Asian countries.
 Also, there was a small number of cases in the UK and Toronto, Canada.

-Similar to SARS-Cov-2 the SARS pandemic was brought under control by isolating the people with suspected disease and screening measurements of passengers travelling by air from the affected areas.
+Similar to SARS-Cov-2, the SARS pandemic was brought under control by isolating people with suspected disease and screening measurements of passengers travelling by air from the affected areas.

 During the pandemic period, World Health Organization reported 774 deaths out of 8,098 infected, meaning the disease killed every 1 out of 10 persons who got infected.
 The people at risk were mostly the ones over the age of 65.

 SARS symptoms include high temperature, headache, muscle pain, loss of appetite, tiredness, an overall feeling of discomforT.
 These symptoms are quite mild compared to the ones occurring after the infection starts affecting the respiratory system (lungs and airways) like breathing difficulties, lack of oxygen in the blood and dry cough, which can be fatal in most severe cases.